-Governor’s Office – News Release – Governor Ige announces cabinet moves, re-appoints procurement officerPosted on Dec 26, 2017 in Latest News, Press Releases
+Governor’s Office – News Release – Governor Ige announces cabinet moves, re-appoints procurement officerPosted on Dec 26, 2017 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige is making appointments to his cabinet to fill the positions left vacant because of two planned retirements.
 He has also re-appointed the State Procurement Administrator.